 Launch a web (Flash) demo of your game on sites like Kongregate and Newgrounds.
-Then, link to the mobile version on the App Store at key points (main menu, end of demo, etc.).
+Then, link to the mobile version at key points (main menu, end of demo, etc.).
 It’s an effective way to upsell users on the paid product.

 Crosspromote from Prior Games

 If you’ve published games that have an active userbase, update those games as a way of cross promoting your new title through those existing games!
 Players who love your older games are likely to want to try your new ones too.

 Address user concerns and give them a reason to keep playing.
 It helps to have a concept that has replay value to begin with (or else you'll have to encourage replays through additional content).

 Build a loyal following by keeping social media channels up to date.
 Post about updates to your game, your other games, and anything coming up.
 Always provide a link to, or banner for, the game(s) at the beginning and end of your post.

 Consider tweaking your game’s price or making the app free for limited time if sales are below expectations.
 Timing is important, and sometimes the lost sales for a free app are greatly outweighed by the publicity and rise in rankings, leading to increased sales afterward.
 If you’re able to get featured by sites like Free App a Day, your app could hit it big.